-Overall, the water conflicts have arisen because water levels in the ESPA have been declining since the 1950s.
+Overall, water conflicts have arisen because water levels in the ESPA have been declining since the 1950s.
 Declining aquifer levels have affected spring flows and surface water flows in the Snake River, particularly in the Blackfoot to Milner reach of the Snake River and the Thousand Springs region near Hagerman.

-Although some recovery of the aquifer has occurred due to state-sponsored recharge, demand reduction, and ample water years, aquifer levels have not yet recovered to levels necessary to avoid conjunctive management.
-This results in predicted shortfalls to the senior surface water right holders even in years such as this one, when federal storage reservoir operators forecast near-normal runoff.
-The projection this year is for 3.2 million acre-feet of runoff from April to July at the Heise gauge of the Snake River, which is 99 percent of normal.
+Although some recovery of the aquifer has occurred due to state-sponsored and private recharge, and demand-reduction by ground water users aquifer levels have not yet recovered to levels necessary to avoid conjunctive management.
+This results in predicted shortfalls to the senior surface water right holders even in years such as this one, when federal storage reservoir operators predict below-normal runoff on the Snake River above Milner, Idaho.

 The mitigation plans of IGWA and the Participating Cities allow participating ground water users to avoid curtailment this year and in the future, as well as avoid future large-scale litigation issues related to water use in the ESPA area that could affect cities, commerce, industry, agriculture and the Southern Idaho economy.
+IDWR last calculated an April injury to the SWC in 2019, when the calculated volume was 20,900 AF.